Scott Mathie: Coaching career

-He was appointed assistant coach of the Griquas under Brent Ranse van Rensburg.
+After retirement Mathie would find himself as the Head Coach of his alma mater Durban High School.
+He was later appointed assistant coach of the Griquas under Brent Ranse van Rensburg.
 He was further appointed as Head coach of the Griquas for the 2020-2021 season on the 5 September 2019.
+During his time with Griquas he was nicknamed “The Giant Killer” after leading his side to electrifying victories over Super Rugby-level opponents.

 He was appointed as head coach of the New England Free Jacks for the 2022 season on 9 September 2021.